 The best kept secret in the universe is that love and significance should not be pursued, they should be demonstrated, despite them being the driving force behind all our natural actions and motives.
 Give honor to get honor.

-Negative thoughts or feelings we should not take seriously and need to be handed over to God so he can remove them, and replace them with his own attitudes.
 The devil was even able to put ideas into Jesus Christ’s mind, when in the wilderness (whether through suggestion or in physical presence is unclear); ideas about becoming popular and great, instead of the path of meekness and service that God had in mind for him.
 I have noticed an over emphasis in some churches on appearing polished and confident, and obviously this does not help, however the confident and joyful should not be discouraged from expressing this just because some may choose to feel inferior.
 I have detailed below a method of replacing negative thoughts in the section called The four R’s -The New Life

 We need to value everyone and look for the best in everything, and find our worth in Christ.
 Our society teaches us to wrongly value people, so we need to renounce this and to not try and please society.
 Depression arises from a false value system, listening to subtle lies about our value and about other people, and inventing negative views on the intentions of others.